Water slide: Longest

 The world's longest water slide was a temporary installation in Waimauku, New Zealand, in February 2013.
 Constructed with a length of 650 m, of which 550 m functioned properly.
 Its creators claimed the previous record holder had a length of ~350 m.
-The slide is being moved to Action Park in Vernon, New Jersey.
+The slide was to be moved to Action Park in Vernon, New Jersey.

 The "Waterslide" at Buena Vista Lodge in Costa Rica is a 400 m long water slide where the rider sits directly on the slide, with an inner-tube around their upper body for safety.

 The longest multi-person water-coaster (see below) is the 1763 foot long Mammoth at Holiday World in Santa Claus, Indiana.

-"The Longest" is a permanent single-passenger tube waterslide located in Selangor, Malaysia, at the ESCAPE family theme park.
+The current longest water slide, "The Longest", is a permanent single-passenger tube waterslide located in Penang, Malaysia at the ESCAPE family theme park.
 Visitors access the attraction via a cable car system and ride down the slide for approximately 4 minutes whilst navigating through 1111 m of scenic jungle.

 21st century water slides

-AquaLoop
+Looping water slides

 The first known existence of a looping water slide was at Action Park in Vernon Township, New Jersey in the mid-1980s, named Cannonball Loop.
 This slide featured a vertical loop but was repeatedly closed due to safety concerns.
 In the late 2000s, Austrian manufacturer Aquarena developed the world's first safe looping water slide, known as the AquaLoop.
 The company engineered a slide with an inclined loop rather than a standard vertical one.
 The slide is currently licensed and distributed by Canadian water slide manufacturer WhiteWater West.
 There are nearly 20 AquaLoop installations around the world.
 The first installation was in Slovenia in 2008.
 The largest collections are located at Wet'n'Wild Gold Coast and Raging Waters Sydney in Australia, which both house 4 AquaLoops that opened in 2010 and 2013, respectively.
 Wet'n'Wild Gold Coast was also the first to install more than one AquaLoop at a single location.
 The AquaLoop uses a trap-door to release riders down a 17 m near-vertical descent at a speed of up to 60 km/h.
 Riders experience 2.5 Gs in less than 2 seconds.
 The whole ride is over within 7 seconds.